Aspyse/cnn-signature-verification/README.md

 # cnn-signature-verification
 An implementation of convolutional neural networks for writerless signature verification.
 Originally run using Google Colab.
-Created as a the output for the Research 1 subject.
+Created as a the output for the PSHS Research 1 subject.

 cs_research_1.ipynb standardizes and compiles sigcomp datasets across different years, while cs_research_2_old.ipynb trains the convolutional neural network using tensorflow, to classify signatures as either genuine or fake.